upkie/palimpsest/README.md

 "temperature": 28, "name": "example"}
 ```

-We can serialize this dictionary to a binary file using the convenience ``write`` function:
+We can serialize the dictionary to file:

 ```cpp
 world.write("world.mpack");